AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/authoring/webeditor/customization/remove-delete-from-webeditor.md

 # Remove 'Delete' option from file context menu in webeditor

 In this article we will learn how remove the 'Delete' option from file context menu in AEM Guides Web Editor for specific users or groups.
+For other customizations on file context menu options, please check Guides Extension framwork.
+More details can be found [here](https://github.com/adobe/guides-extension/tree/main).

+As you can see from below snippet, the file context menu has 'Delete'option available for this specific user.

 ![File contextmenu with Delete](../../../assets/authoring/file-contextmenu-Delete.png)

+Now, let us see how we can hide the 'Delete' option for this user.

 ## Implementation Steps: